Hundred Flowers Campaign: Effects of the campaign

 The Hundred Flowers Movement was the first of its kind in the history of the People's Republic of China in that the government opened up to ideological criticisms from the general public.
 Although its true nature has always been questioned by historians, it can be generally concluded that the events that took place alarmed the central communist leadership.
 The movement also represented a pattern that has emerged from Chinese history wherein free thought is promoted by the government, and then suppressed by it.
-A similar surge in ideological thought would not occur again until the late 1980s, leading up to the Tiananmen Square protests of 1989.
+A similar surge in ideological thought would not occur again until the late 1980s, leading up to the 1989 Tiananmen Square protests and massacre.
 The latter surge, however, did not receive the same amount of government backing and encouragement.

 Another important issue of the campaign was the tension that surfaced between the political center and national minorities.
-With criticism allowed, some of the minorities' activists made public their protest against "Han chauvinism" which they saw the informal approach of party officials toward the local specifics.
+With criticism allowed, some of the minorities' activists made public their protest against Han chauvinism which they saw the informal approach of party officials toward the local specifics.

+The prominent party figures' attitudes toward the campaign is also a prime example of divided opinion on leadership level within the party on the issue of corruption among the party officials.
+As Lieberthal puts it, "The Chairman…in the Hundred Flowers campaign and in the Cultural Revolution, proved willing to bring in non-party people as part of his effort to curb officiousness by cadres.
+Other leaders, such as Liu Shaoqi, opposed "rectifying" the party by going outside of its ranks."